Aksal00/Ilangam-Hatana----Multiplayer-Combat-Game/Readme.md

 Multiplayer Mode:

--**Engage in thrilling head-to-head combat with friends.
+- **Engage in thrilling head-to-head combat with friends.
--**Test your skills and strategies against real opponents for an immersive gaming experience.
+- **Test your skills and strategies against real opponents for an immersive gaming experience.

 Single Player Mode:

--**Embark on a solo adventure, challenging AI opponents to showcase your martial arts prowess.
+- **Embark on a solo adventure, challenging AI opponents to showcase your martial arts prowess.

 Selectable Fighting Locations:

 Day/Night Settings:

--**Tailor the atmosphere of your battles by choosing between day and night settings.
+- **Tailor the atmosphere of your battles by choosing between day and night settings.
--**Experience the game's dynamic visuals as the time of day affects the look and feel of each fight.
+- **Experience the game's dynamic visuals as the time of day affects the look and feel of each fight.

 Adjustable Fighting Time:

 Variable Round Options:

--**Define the number of rounds per match to suit your preferred gameplay style.
+- **Define the number of rounds per match to suit your preferred gameplay style.